gospodinp/torei-rpg/rules.md

 #### Dangerous Blows

-A *dangerous* blow is one that could result in the undoing of some part of yourself.
+A *dangerous* blow is one that could cause the *undoing* of some part of yourself.
 These might result from:

 * Formal public disgrace
 * Thorough indoctrination